 There is a limit for the number of applications that may be approved for family preference visas.
 You should seek assistance from a reputable immigration lawyer in Philadelphia to obtain more information about the legal process.

 Non-immigrant visas – sometimes referred to as temporary visas – are for those who wish to enter the United States temporarily for a specific purpose.
 They can include tourists, students, workers and diplomats.
 For example, if an immigrant wants to come to America on a work visa then they will be required to show that potential employers have already offered them a job (the applicant will not be allowed to work for any other company during that time).
 These visas can also be extended or changed if necessary.

 Foreign nationals can apply for this visa directly through the U.S. Embassy or the U.S. consulate.
 You will need to have all the details and paperwork ready before proceeding to the application process.
 The USCIS will review the application and grant the visa based on the documents you have provided.

 Here are some of the common types of non-immigrant visas that one can choose to apply for:

 Whether you are applying for a visitor visa or a permanent immigrant visa, you will be required to meet the criteria and submit required documents.
 Without proper records, you may not be able to obtain a visa.
 Here we have listed the essential documents that may be required for the application.

-You can contact a Pennsylvania immigration lawyer to understand more about the documents you may require for the particular visa you are seeking.
+You can contact a Philadelphia immigration lawyer to understand more about the documents you may require for the particular visa you are seeking.
 For immigrant visas, the U.S. sponsor will also have to submit legitimate documents proving the relationship exists.